Skip to Content

 PositionDate

-Director, Information Technology Business Operations/ServicesMarch 1 EY
+Director, Information Technology Business Operations/ServicesMarch 1 E5Y

-Director, Information Technology Business Operations/FinanceMarch 1 EY
+Director, Information Technology Business Operations/FinanceMarch 1 E5Y

-Associate Vice President, Technology ResourcesMarch 1 EY
+Associate Vice President, Technology ResourcesMarch 1 E5Y

-Chief Information Security OfficerMarch 1 EY
+Chief Information Security OfficerMarch 1 E5Y

-Executive Assistant, Information TechnologyMarch 1 EY
+Executive Assistant, Information TechnologyMarch 1 E5Y

-Vice President for Information TechnologyMarch 1 EY
+Vice President for Information TechnologyMarch 1 E5Y

 8. CERTIFICATION STATEMENT